xytis/GURPS/Campaigns/Ravnica/pc_shinigami.md

 ## The beginning

 You open your eyes.
 You are sitting in a bright kitchen.
-Widows open up to a beautiful city scape of Ravnica, blue domes and spires as far as eye can see.
+Windows open up to a beautiful city scape of Ravnica, blue domes and spires as far as eye can see.
 A gorgeous long straight black haired woman with pale skin is holding out a spoon with some porridge in it.
 You turn your gaze, a man sits next to you.
 His